apache/linkis-website/docs/user-guide/using_dynamic_variables.md

 ## 3. Function introduction
 * The variable types supported by Linkis are divided into custom variables (not to be repeated) and system built-in variables.
 The custom variable date supports +-.
-* Among them, +- is to operate on the built-in parameter run_date of linkis, and then replace the pattern field before %.
+* Among them, +- is to perform operation on the built-in parameter run_date of linkis, and then replace the pattern field before %.
 Non-pattern characters do not support operation replacement.

 ### 3.1 Examples of built-in variables
 You can define parameters that need to be dynamically rendered according to your own preferences/business actual situation